-Climate change has been a major focus for Tim Low over the last decade.
+Climate change has been a major priority for Tim Low.
 More than 200,000 words have been produced for such clients as the Australian Government, Queensland Government, Murray Darling Basin Authority and Brisbane City Council.

 His most recent work was a large report about climate change and the Gondwana World Heritage Area for the Queensland Parks and Wildlife Service and Healthy Land and Water (the natural resource management group in South East Queensland), completed in 2018.
 This has chapters assessing the vulnerability of vertebrates, plants and some invertebrates.

-The two main areas of focus, for which many management recommendations have been provided, have been syntheses of impacts on biodiversity, and interactions with invasive species.
+Two major areas of focus for Tim, leading to many management recommendations, have been syntheses of impacts on biodiversity, and interactions with invasive species.

 Two reports for Brisbane were the first in Australia to assess the vulnerability of local government natural assets, and recommendations from one found their way into the Australian Government’s book, Australia’s Biodiversity and Climate Change.